T. J. Lang

 Thomas John Lang (born September 20, 1987) is an American former professional football player who was a guard for 10 seasons in the National Football League (NFL).
 He played college football for the Eastern Michigan Eagles and was selected by the Green Bay Packers in the fourth round of the 2009 NFL draft.
 Lang was a member of the Packers' Super Bowl XLV championship team, and also played for the Detroit Lions.
 He earned two Pro Bowl selections in his career.

 Early life

 Lang was born in Royal Oak, Michigan.
 He attended Lakeland High School in White Lake, Michigan before transferring to Brother Rice High School in Birmingham, Michigan.
 He played on both the offensive and defensive line.
-As a senior, he had 59 tackles, 8.5 sacks, and one fumble recovery on defense.
+As a senior, he had 59 tackles, 8.5 sacks, and one fumble recovery on defense and earned first team all state honors.

 College career

 T. J. Lang attended Eastern Michigan University.
 As a freshman, Lang played in all 11 games as a defensive lineman, recording 11 tackles, in the 2005 season.
 As a sophomore in 2006 Lang moved to offensive tackle and started all 36 games over the next three years.